kirankotari/ncs-yang/README.md

 ```

 ## FAQ

-- **Question:** Do I need to install ncsc too?
- **Answer:** Not really, ncsc tool comes along with NSO.
-If you are working with NSO it's won't be a problem.

-- **Question:** Is python mandatory for ncsc?
- **Answer:** Yes, the library is written in python and we wanted not to be dependend on NSO versions.

 - **Question:** I am seeing an error?
  **Answer:** Error might be related to yang file, we recommend to check again beforing opening a bug.